jeffvance/kube_vol_provisioning/README.md

 exit
 ```
-We see the same index.html file as seen when we ssh'd to one of the RHGS storage noded.
+We see the same "index.html" file as seen when we ssh'd to one of the RHGS storage nodes.
 Also, we can use *curl* to fetch the same file:
 ```
 ssh f21-3 #same kubernetes node running the pod